 Notre-Dame Cathedral is famous for its intricate gothic-style design and for its aesthetic grandeur and harmony.
 On a first visit, many of the small details are easy to miss, so here's a guide to help you focus your visit, and understand the basic elements of gothic architecture.
-(Note: for practical information on tickets, opening hours, and more details related to your visit, see this page.)

 Notre Dame's iconic facade is recognized across the world, as it ends up the most on postcards and in travel guides.

-There is reason for this: the facade shows a distinct harmony of design, and represents a level of detailed craftsmanship that perhaps no longer exists in contemporary architecture.
+There is a reason for this: the facade shows a distinct harmony of design, and represents a level of detailed craftsmanship that perhaps no longer exists in contemporary architecture.

 From Notre Dame's vast plaza, designed by Haussmann in the 19th century, you can procure a stunning view of the facade's three elaborately-decorated portals.
 Though the portals were conceived in the 13th century, much of the statuary and carvings were destroyed and later replicated.
-Also note that the portals are not entirely symmetrical.
+Also, note that the portals are not entirely symmetrical.
 Perfect symmetry was not always considered important by medieval architects.

 The left-side Portal of the Virgin depicts the life of Virgin Mary, as well as a coronation scene and an astrological calendar.